Tiger grunter: Habitat & biology

 Tiger grunter adults live a demersal lifestyle in tropical swampy lagoons, backwaters and main channels of turbid rivers.
 Eggs are guarded by males through the use of fanning.

 Conservation

 The tiger grunter faces threats such as commercial development, fishing, invasive species (Such as tilapia, snakeheads, rusa deer and common water hycinth), droughts, fires, mining and pollution.
 Its current population is unknown and is likely declining from the threats it faces.
 Backwater environments are less likely affected from surrounding pollution compared to mainstream rivers.
 No current conservation efforts have been made so far, although its range in the Bensbach River overlaps with the Tonda Wildlife Management protected area.
-The tiger grunter has been classified as 'Least concern' by the IUCN Red List, and more research is requirred to fully determine its current population and impact from threats.
+The tiger grunter has been classified as 'Least concern' by the IUCN Red List, and more research is required to fully determine its current population and impact from threats.